MeloGD/IoT_Thermostat/README.md

 ## English
 Last university project.

-In this resository you will find the code for a microcontroller used for an IoT device, more specifically, a thermostat that gathers temperature/humidity data and manages the particular environment requirments from a certain terrarium.
+In this resository you will find the code written for an IoT device, more specifically, a thermostat that gathers temperature/humidity data and manages the particular environment requirments from a certain terrarium.
 All of this was possible thanks to a developer board that integrates the ESP32-S3 microcontroller.

 This thermostat uses the MQTT protocol in order to connect/communicate to a server which uses Traefik as a proxy, Mosquitto as a broker, NodeRED as a data manager, InfluxDB as a BBDD and finally Grafana for the data visualization.
-All of this tools where deployed using Docker.
+All of this tools were deployed using Docker.

 In the "Docs" folder you will find some docummentation about how this project was made, written in spanish.